-As Trump fears fraud, GOP eliminates election commission
+As Trump fears fraud, GOP votes to kill election commission

 The vote in the House Administration Committee underscored, once again, the political differences between the Republican president and the party's rank-and-file.
 The GOP majority on the committee eliminated the Election Assistance Commission, which was created by Congress after the 2000 Florida recount to upgrade voting technology and provide election-related information to federal entities, state officials and election administrators.

-Republicans say the commission is a prime example of government waste.
+Republicans, who led the effort to terminate the agency, say it's a prime example of government waste.
 They've been introducing legislation to end the commission for years with little success.

-"If we're looking at reducing the size of government this is a perfect example of something that can be eliminated," said Rep. Gregg Harper, the committee chairman.
+"If we're looking at reducing the size of government this is a perfect example of something that can be eliminated," said Rep. Gregg Harper, R-Miss., the committee chairman, after the bill passed on a 6-3 vote.
 "We don't need fluff."

 Harper said he hadn't spoken to Trump about the legislation.
 "He's certainly welcome to call me at any time," he said.